 Being a carer can be difficult

 Being a carer can be emotionally and physically exhausting.
-At times it may feel extremely difficult and you just wonder how you’re going to cope.
+At times it may feel extremely difficult, and you wonder how you'll cope.
 This is a very natural response.

 Some people feel guilty if it feels like hard work at times.
-This doesn’t mean that you don’t love or care for the person with cancer.
+This doesn't mean that you don't love or care for the person with cancer.
 It just means that you are human.
-Like everyone else when things are tough, you'll have your good and bad days.
+Like everyone else, you'll have your good and bad days when things are tough.

 Getting help and support

 Other people can help you.
 Where you can, use the support from:

 - friends and relatives

 You can’t do everything alone.
 Most carers will need some help along the way.
 So don’t be afraid to ask for help from any of them when you need it.